Couples Therapy and Marriage Counseling, in Atlanta, GA

-Once upon at time your relationship was effortless.
+Once upon a time, your relationship was effortless.
 And then it wasn’t.
 Life got a lot harder and more complicated.
 Your relationship started to break.
 Life pulled you both apart.
 Now, you are looking for hope.
-If this describes you, then counseling for couples can help you get to the root of your problems so you can begin to heal your marriage or relationship.
+If this describes you, then couples therapy and marriage counseling can help you get to the root of your problems.
+By doing so, so you can begin to heal your marriage or relationship.

-Couples drag their marriage along for months and years without ever addressing core problems.
+Couples drag their marriage along for months and years without addressing core problems.
 You don’t have to keep living this way and feeling like there is no hope – there is hope!
-Counseling for couples can be a turning point in your marriage or relationship when it becomes a top priority for both.
+Marriage counseling can be a turning point in your marriage or relationship when it becomes a top priority for both.
 Marriage counseling works well when you both are ready to sacrifice for each other.

 Premarital Counseling for Couples